kkzvlad/uaro-docs/docs/Class-Changes.md

 The new skill, Screenshot 2024-05-11 at 00.24.21.png Twilight Alchemy 4, is now available under Alchemist Link.
 This skill allows you to brew 200 Blue Potions simultaneously.
 Made tweaks to the timings and positioning for certain skills, which theoretically should positively impact the effectiveness of Ninja's Crimson Fire Formation skill.

+22 April 2024
+Skill Restrictions in Dungeons: Fixed an issue with the use of Dispel in Endless Tower, Memorial Dungeon, Orc's Memory, and Nidhoggur's Nest; it is now functional.
+Additionally, the use of Eske and Dispel has been correctly disabled in the Sealed Shrine dungeon as intended.

 19 February 2024<br>
 Changed the animation delay to match official behavior. skill_amotion_leniency now defaults to 0 which offers a more accurate official behavior.
-Changed Poisoning Weapon to show the type of poison used when applied Added the missing EXP rewards for the Amatsu Dungeon quest.
+Changed Poisoning Weapon to show the type of poison used when applied

 Fixed some interactions of Ki Translation
-It should fail with a skill failure message and not consume requirements when: being cast on Gunslinger class being cast on a player that already has 5 spheres being cast on friendly non-player units (e.g. Mercenary) Fixed some interactions of Absorb Spirit Sphere
+It should fail with a skill failure message and not consume requirements when:
+- being cast on Gunslinger class
+- being cast on a player that already has 5 spheres
+- being cast on friendly non-player units (e.g. Mercenary)

+Fixed some interactions of Absorb Spirit Sphere
-It should fail and not consume SP when: the target player doesn't have spheres the target player is of Gunslinger class (due to teh game implementation not allowing them to have spheres) the target player is friendly
+It should fail and not consume SP when:
+- the target player doesn't have spheres
+- the target player is of Gunslinger class (due to teh game implementation not allowing them to have spheres)
+- the target player is friendly
-It should fail and consume SP when: used on a BOSS monster used on a non-boss monster, but failing the 20% check used on non-player units (like mercenaries) moved the target check to condition cast end
+It should fail and consume SP when:
+- used on a BOSS monster
+- used on a non-boss monster, but failing the 20% check
+- used on non-player units (like mercenaries)
+- moved the target check to condition cast end

 Fixed the error message when a gunslinger is attempting to use a skill that requires coins without having the necessary amount.

-Fixed the stacking of Poem of The Netherworld to match the behavior described in the 2012.08.22 official patch notes. it cannot be placed over another instance of the skill when trying to do so, it should show a position error to client Fixed Sage's free case increasing ASPD instead of decreasing it when the skill level is lower than 10.
+Fixed the stacking of Poem of The Netherworld to match the behavior described in the 2012.08.22 official patch notes.
+- it cannot be placed over another instance of the skill
+- when trying to do so, it should show a position error to client

+Fixed Sage's free case increasing ASPD instead of decreasing it when the skill level is lower than 10.
 Fixed Triple Attack not applying the same motion delay as the client in the case the next combo is not possible, causing visual glitches.
 Fixed the Triple Attack delay formula increasing delay with dex instead of decreasing it.